CyberneticLearningSystems/CyberneticLearningSystems.github.io/pages/projects/ai4realnet.md

 The European research project AI4REALNET deals with AI-based solutions for critical systems (electricity, railways and air traffic) that are traditionally operated by humans.
 The modelled networks are intended to complement and extend human capabilities through artificial intelligence.

 ![Branching](./../../pictures/AI4REALNET.png)
+_Figure: The AI4REALNET project with the three infrastructures defined as critical as well as some milestones that will be developed during the project._

 AI4REALNET is a Horizon Europe funded research project with a total of nine partner universities and research technology organizations (RTOs) and six industrial partners.
 AI4REALNET aims to develop a comprehensive multidisciplinary approach that combines emerging AI algorithms, open-source digital environments and socio-technical design to effectively operate network infrastructures in a real-time and predictive manner.
 The project will test and evaluate AI in industry-relevant use cases, focusing on three critical infrastructures: power grids, railway systems and air traffic management.
 These infrastructures are considered vital in Europe and their disruption would have severe societal consequences.